- Designed For

 Get a sneak peek into OSU's Lean Six Sigma training essentials and how it can help your career advancement.
 Access it now!

 Over the course of five weeks, our Lean Six Sigma Project Application allows you to apply Lean tools and techniques to improve quality, reduce cost and increase efficiency.
-Through the use of real-world case studies, you will work with a team to create a project charter, develop an implementation plan, calculate ROI, perform a stakeholder analysis, analyze data and work breakdown structures, and identify and eliminate waste.
+Through the use of real-world case studies, you will work with a team to create a project charter, develop an implementation plan, calculate ROI, perform a stakeholder analysis, analyze data, devellop work breakdown structures and eliminate waste.

 Upon completion of this practicum course, you will be able to show beneficial and quantifiable results that align with your original project goals.